PacLII Home | Databases | WorldLII | Search | Feedback

 6K.
 Notification of intention to register lease instrument

-(1) If the Chairperson of the Committee receives a report from the National Coordinator under subsection 6J(at conficonfirms that the custom owners have agreed to the lease instrument, the Chairperson mus>
+(1) If the Chairperson of the Committee receives a report from the National Coordinator under subsection 6J(9) that confirms that the custom owners have agreed to the lease instrument, the Chairperson must:

 (a) arrange for the notice of intention to register such lease to be given in the following manner: